ryanrio95/FIFA-FUT-Squad-Generator/README.md

-# FIFA 23 FUT Ultimate Team Automated Squad Generator
+# EA Sports FC 24 FUT Ultimate Team Automated Squad Generator
-This project makes it possible to generate FIFA Ultimate Team squads with Kotlin.
+This project makes it possible to generate EA Sports FC Ultimate Team squads with Kotlin.

 You can write your own implementation of the SquadGenerator by extending the SquadGenerator or ExampleSquadGenerator.